9brada6/tabs-with-posts/development.md

 - ### Rating Plugins

     YASR Rating Plugin
-    - ✔ Can get the rating for a post.
+    ✔ Can get the rating for a post.
-    - ❌ Can NOT order the posts via rating.
+    ✔ Has an API for getting the overall rating for a post.
+    ❌ Don't know of overall rating includes also the ratings from a multi set.

     BlazK Rating Plugin
     - ✔ Can get the rating for a post.